Neal's power-play goal in OT gives Predators win over Jets

 Neal's goal was his 20th of the season.
 He has scored in consecutive games for the first time since Jan.
 22-24.

+''Of course when you score your confidence is going to rise,'' Neal said. ''When I wasn't getting the chances, the shots or the looks, that's when you have to go back and look at your game, and keep it simple.
+When you get the looks, you get the confidence and you know you're going to score, just a matter of time.
+They do come in bunches and when you're feeling it, you're kind of in the zone and I felt good tonight.''

-Just 12 seconds before Winnipeg's Dustin Byfuglien was whistled for hooking at 1:37 to set up Nashville's game-winner, Predators goaltender Pekka Rinne denied Finnish countryman Patrik Laine on a breakaway from just outside the crease after Laine stickhandled through all three Predators skaters on the ice.
+Just 12 seconds before Winnipeg's Dustin Byfuglien was whistled for hooking at 1:37 to set up Nashville's game-winner, Rinne denied Laine on a breakaway from just outside the crease after Laine stickhandled through all three Predators skaters on the ice.

+''It came kind of quickly, so I didn't do anything fancy and just tried to find a hole,'' Laine said. ''I was too close to the goalie and obviously, he's one of the best goalies in the league, so he knew what I was going to do and he got it.''

 Rinne finished with 30 saves.